Drive-in theater: Present and digital conversion (late 2000s onwards)

 In the second half of the 2000s, drive-ins had another decline because of the oil crisis and a worsening economy.
 Reduced use of automobiles and more people moving out of suburban and rural areas during the 2010s have also put the drive-in's future at risk, with numbers again on the decline.
 By 2013, drive-ins comprised only 1.5% of total movie screens in the United States, with 389 theaters in operation nationwide, mostly located in the South and the West Coast (at the industry's height, about 25% of the nation's movie screens were at drive-ins).
 A figure of 348 operating drive-ins was published for the United States in March 2014.

+In 2010, the Galaxy Drive-In Movie Theater in Ennis, Texas became the worlds first drive-in theater to show 3-D films.

 In the fall of 2014, retro-themed burger chain Johnny Rockets announced that it would team up with USA Drive-Ins to open 200 drive-ins by 2018, serving Johnny Rocket's food at the concession stands, but the plan never came to fruition, as did a proposed "Project Drive-In" scheme by Honda, which would have donated digital projectors.
 By 2018, less than 300 drive-in theaters were reported to operate worldwide, with only a handful outside North America.